Flamebullet/bottercype/README.md

 ## addcommand

 Add a custom command to your channel.
-Common use case include plugging in socials with `!socials`.
+Common use case include plugging in socials with `!socials` or `!lurk`.

 **Usage:** `!addcommand [command] [message]`

+Variables:

+-   {user} - username of the user or mentioned user

 **Example:**
-`!addcommand socials Join my Discord here! https://discord.com` **Output when using !socials:**
+`!addcommand lurk {user} has gone into hiding!` **Output when using !lurk:**
-Join my Discord here! https://discord.com
+@Bottercype has gone into hiding!

 ## removecommand